mokeddes/botbuilder-storage-redis/README.md

 ## Requirements

-- [NodeJS](https://nodejs.org/en/) 14.x is a requirement to install dependencies,
-  build and run tests.
+- [NodeJS](https://nodejs.org/en/) 12.x or greater is a requirement to install dependencies, build and run tests.
 - Redis database.